aisingapore/PeekingDuck/docs/use_cases/zoning.md

 To try our solution on your own computer with [PeekingDuck installed](https://github.com/aimakerspace/PeekingDuck/blob/dev/README.md/#install-and-run-peekingduck): use the following configuration file: [zone_counting.yml](https://github.com/aimakerspace/PeekingDuck/blob/dev/use_cases/zone_counting.yml) and run PeekingDuck.

 ```
-> peekingduck run --config_path <path_to_social_distancing.yml>
+> peekingduck run --config_path <path_to_zone_counting.yml>
 ```

 ## How it Works

 There are three main components to obtain the zone counts:
-1. The detection from the object detection model, which is the bbounding boxes.
+1. The detection from the object detection model, which is the bounding boxes.
-1. The bottom midpoint of the bbounding boxes, deprived from the bounding boxes.
+1. The bottom midpoint of the bounding boxes, derived from the bounding boxes.
 1. The zones, which can be set in the zone count heuristic configurable parameters.

 **1. Object Detection**